zhudotexe/kani/docs/customization.rst

 By default, kani will add a :class:`.ChatMessage` to the chat history, giving the model feedback on what occurred.
 The model can then retry the call up to *retry_attempts* times.

-:meth:`.Kani.handle_function_call_exception` controls this behaviour, adding the message and returning whether or not the model should be allowed to retry.
+:meth:`.Kani.handle_function_call_exception` controls this behaviour, returning the message to add and whether or not the model should be allowed to retry.
 By overriding this method, you can control the error prompt, log the error, or implement custom retry logic.